openlibhums/memory-alpha/content/support/guides/workflow-typesetter.md

 !["The ‘Typesetting assignments’ page."](../../support/images/workflow/typesetting-assignments.png)

-You can then click **View Assignment** to display the assignment page.
+You can then click **View assignment** to display the assignment page.

 ## Typesetting assignments page
 On this page, you will find relevant information about the typesetting task.
 This will include the instructions, manuscript files, metadata, options to accept or decline the task, and space to upload completed files.